glciampaglia/knowledge_linker/docs/log.markdown

 Bought a bed from a classical music student and an entertainment system (DVD, CD player, 5+1 speakers) from a SOIC staffer who's leaving soon.

+## Wed Jul 31 19:17:40 EDT 2013

+In the morning reorganized the function names in maxmin.py.
+In the afternoon, modified the transitive closure function so that it can store the successors sets to disk.
+The changes introduced break the integration with the maxmin closure functions.
+Will run a test later today to see if now it is feasible to compute the closure of the full DBPedia graph.
+If this works, must integrate the code from the DFS search of yesterday with the branch pruning.
+Also must make sure that the full successors set is iterated upon, not just the SCC roots.